ahmedelbagory332/Android-Developer/My-Cv.md

 ## WORK EXPERIENCE

 ### - Native Android Developer at Nexta (Jul.2023 – Present)
  - Implemented user interfaces that engaged multiple senses and produced immersive experiences.
+[View on the store](https://play.google.com/store/apps/details?id=com.nexta.nexta)
  - Used third-party libraries, custom libraries and APIs to develop new applications.
  - Consistently used Android SDK to produce highly effective and nuanced content.
  - Collaborated with cross-functional teams to define and design new features.

+### - Flutter Developer at Talbinah (part time) (Jul.2023 – Present)
+  - A medical application for psychological consultations consisting of two applications:
+       - application for the user [View on the store](https://play.google.com/store/apps/details?id=com.talbinah.talbinah)
+       - application for the doctor [View on the store](https://play.google.com/store/apps/details?id=com.talbinah.doctor)

 ### - Native Android Developer at Rubikans (Dec.2022 – Present)
 - DevertLab CRM application for managing relations between the company and its employees: